joaolucaswork/fa-calendar-docs/docs/index.md

 !!! tip "New to the Project?"

-    1. Start with the [Project Charter](project-overview/charter.md) for a high-level overview
+    1. Start with the [Project Charter](pt/project-overview/charter.md) for a high-level overview
-    2. Review the [Business Case](business-case/justification.md) to understand the value proposition
+    2. Review the [Business Case](pt/business-case/index.md) to understand the value proposition
-    3. Follow the [Quick Start Guide](getting-started/quick-start.md) for immediate setup
+    3. Follow the [Quick Start Guide](pt/getting-started/quick-start.md) for immediate setup
-    4. Explore the [Technical Architecture](architecture/overview.md) for implementation details
+    4. Explore the [Technical Architecture](pt/architecture/index.md) for implementation details

 ### Support and Contribution

 !!! question "Need Help?"

-    - Check the [FAQ](user-guide/faq.md) for common questions
+    - Check the [User Guide](pt/user-guide/index.md) for detailed information
-    - Review [Troubleshooting](user-guide/troubleshooting.md) for technical issues
+    - Review the [Technical Documentation](pt/technical/index.md) for technical details
-    - Consult the [API Documentation](api/index.md) for integration details
+    - Consult the [API Documentation](pt/api/index.md) for integration details

 ---